Hi. How can we help?

 1. Log in to the Back Office with your Lightspeed Restaurant credentials.

-2. From the navigation menu, select Tempo.
+2. From the navigation menu, select Analytics > Tempo.

 3. Click the date menu to bring up a calendar.
 Choose the day you wish to view and click Apply.